 • Quarter 4: 1 January to 31 March.
 NRL2 + payment due 30 April.

 The 30-day window is hard.
 Late filing attracts the standard automatic penalty (currently £100 fixed for the first month, then daily and tax-geared penalties for prolonged delay).
 Late payment attracts daily interest from the day after the due date plus a 5% surcharge at 6 months and another 5% at 12 months.
-The penalty framework mirrors the self-assessment regime; an agent that misses a single quarter due to a system migration or staff turnover can absorb the £100 and move on, but a pattern of late filing draws the personal-liability machinery into a more aggressive HMRC posture.
+The penalty framework mirrors the self-assessment regime.
+Miss a single quarter to a system migration or staff turnover and you can absorb the £100 and move on, but a pattern of late filing draws the personal-liability machinery into a more aggressive HMRC posture.

 NRL2 line items: computing the withholding

-The NRL2 is a single return covering all of the agent's non-resident landlord clients for the quarter.
-For each landlord, the return captures:
+The NRL2 is a single return covering all of your non-resident landlord clients for the quarter.
+For each landlord, it captures:

 • Full name and HMRC reference (the landlord's UTR or the NRL approval reference if NRL1-approved).